 2019 Peer Group.
 The 2018 peer group, as discussed in last year's proxy statement, was used to reference compensation decisions made in early 2019, specifically base salary and target cash incentive levels.
 In the Spring of 2019, the Compensation Committee engaged an independent compensation consulting firm, Frederic W. Cook & Co. ("FW Cook"), to assist it with the development of an updated peer group to reference for compensation decisions later in 2019 and in early 2020.
-As part of its engagement, FW Cook had developed with the Compensation Committee to review and update, as necessary, the comparator group of companies that FW Cook had developed with the Compensation Committee for fiscal 2018 compensation decisions.
+As part of its engagement, FW Cook was requested by the Compensation Committee to review and update, as necessary, the comparator group of companies that FW Cook had developed with the Compensation Committee for fiscal 2018 compensation decisions.
 In establishing the peer groups for 2019, the Compensation Committee considered potential peer companies' stage of development and size (especially market capitalization) relative to ACADIA.
 Following an active dialogue with FW Cook, the Compensation Committee approved modifications to the prior peer group to remove nine companies (primarily due to such companies having a lower market capitalization relative to ACADIA) and add seven companies.
 The nine companies removed were Acorda Therapeutics, Alder BioPharma, Amarin, Arena Pharmaceuticals, Corcept Therapeutics, GW Pharma, Insmed, Intra-Cellular Therapies and Tesaro.
 The companies in bold below were added to the peer group.
 The resulting peer group consisted of:

-Alkermes plc Alnylam Pharma Array BioPharma bluebird bio Clovis Oncology, Inc. Exact Sciences Exelixis Halozyme Therapeutics, Inc. Intercept Pharmaceuticals, Inc. Ionis Pharma Ironwood Pharmaceuticals, Inc. Jazz Pharma Nektar Therapeutics Neurocrine Biosciences, Inc. Pacira Pharmaceuticals, Inc. Portola Pharmaceuticals, Inc. Puma Biotechnology, Inc. Sage Therapeutics, Inc. Seattle Genetics Supernus Pharmaceuticals The Medicines Company United Therapeutics
+Alkermes

+Alnylam Pharmaceuticals

+Array BioPharma bluebird bio Clovis Oncology Exact Sciences

+Exelixis

+Halozyme Therapeutics Intercept Pharmaceuticals Ionis Pharmaceuticals Ironwood Pharmaceuticals Jazz Pharmaceuticals

+Nektar Therapeutics Neurocrine Biosciences Pacira Biosciences Portola Pharmaceuticals Puma Biotechnology Sage Therapeutics Seattle Genetics

+Supernus Pharmaceuticals The Medicines Company United Therapeutics

-When the 2019 peer group was selected, ACADIA's market capitalization of approximately \$3.9 billion was was at the 54 th percentile of the peer group.
-As of April 15, 2020, the Company's market capitalization was approximately \$7.0 billion, or the 76th percentile of the 2019 peer group.
+When the 2019 peer group was selected, ACADIA's market capitalization of approximately \$3.9 billion was at the 54th percentile of the peer group.
+As of the record date of April 24, 2020, the Company's market capitalization was approximately \$7.9 billion, or the 71st percentile of the 2019 peer group (excluding Array BioPharma and the Medicines Company, which were acquired and are no longer publicly traded).